Financial Aid Services Center

 After you are admitted, you will receive an email with directions to access your financial aid and scholarship details through Web4U, Western’s online student portal.

 Admitted students who have not yet confirmed their enrollment, will receive access to Web4U.
-Web4U will display your financial aid status, any outstanding requirements, and your financial aid award –when it’s ready!
+Web4U will display your financial aid status, any outstanding requirements, and your financial aid offer –when it’s ready!

 You will be granted full access your myWestern Universal Account after you confirm your admission.
 Full access to the Web4U portal and your myWestern Universal Account provides technology resources to enhance your academic experience, including your web-based email account, on-campus computer labs, personal storage on network servers, and wireless internet access.

-As you review your financial aid award offer, please contact us if you have any questions!
+As you review your financial aid offer, please contact us if you have any questions!

 Financial planning is an important aspect of preparing for, and attending college.
 Our Financial Literacy page has helpful budgeting and planning tips along with links to other resources including the Washington Student Achievement Council Ready Set Grad website.

-- Accept work study on your financial aid award in Web4U.
+- Accept work study on your financial aid offer in Web4U.

 - Starting in July, watch your WWU email* for confirmation of your work study.
 Save this email!
-You will present it to your future employers as confirmation of your work study award.
+You will present it to your future employers as confirmation of your work study offer.

 - Contact the employer(s), once you determine which job(s) you are interested in, for application requirements or send in your application materials as directed in the job advertisement.